kaho0/AnimalHack/backend/CHATBOT_README.md

 ## 📝 License

-This project is part of AnimalHack and follows the same licensing terms.
+This project is part of OneEarth and follows the same licensing terms.

 ## 🙏 Acknowledgments

 - **Google Gemini API** for AI capabilities
 - **FAISS** for efficient vector search
 - **Sentence Transformers** for text embeddings
-- **AnimalHack community** for inspiration and support
+- **OneEarth community** for inspiration and support

 ---